Skip to content

 Recording

 • Record: Pressing this button starts the recording.
-It stops automatically after acquiring data for the set Record Time.
+It stops automatically after acquiring data for the set time (Record Time).

 Analysis